We offer free Standard Shipping Australia-wide on all orders over $200.

 Running Test 16 km endurance run

-Each suitcase rolls continuously for 16 kilometres at 4 km/h, half on two wheels and half on four, to simulate years of airport floors, sidewalks, and cobblestones.
+Each suitcase is loaded to 23kg (50 lbs) and rolled continuously for 16 kilometres at 4 km/h — half on two wheels, half on four — to simulate years of airport floors, sidewalks, and cobblestones.

 Why it matters:

-If it can survive 16 km in a lab, it can survive a lifetime of terminals.
+If it can handle 16 km fully loaded in a lab, it can handle a lifetime of travel.

 Handle Pull Test — 300 to 500 lifts

-Our handles are repeatedly lifted 300–500 times under load to prove they won’t loosen, crack, or warp, even after years of travel days.
+Both the main and side handles are repeatedly lifted 300–500 times under a 23kg load to ensure they won’t loosen, crack, or warp over time.

 Why it matters:

-Because you’ll lift your suitcase thousands of times — it should never complain.
+You’ll lift your suitcase thousands of times — it should feel solid every single time.

 Tumble Test — 20 rotations of rough handling

-After resting for an hour at room temperature, each suitcase is placed inside a rotating drum for 20 full cycles, recreating the harshest handling scenarios imaginable.
+After resting at room temperature, each suitcase is placed into a rotating drum for 20 full cycles while loaded, simulating harsh handling and repeated impacts.

 Why it matters:

-Because travel isn’t gentle — but your luggage should still look like it just left the showroom.
+Travel isn’t gentle — your luggage should still look like it just left the showroom.

 Drop Test — 900 mm impact sequence

-Each case is dropped from 900 mm repeatedly on every side — top, bottom, main handle up, and side handle up — to mimic the chaos of baggage belts and plane cargo holds.
+Each suitcase is loaded to 23kg and dropped from 900 mm on every side — top, bottom, main handle, and side handle — replicating baggage belts and cargo handling.

 Why it matters:

-So even when your luggage takes a hit, what’s inside doesn’t.
+Even when your luggage takes a hit, what’s inside stays protected.

 Trolley Handle Test — 300 to 500 extensions